-The Fukushima Daiichi Nuclear Power Plant Fukushima nuclear plant or one (Dai-ichi means "number one" in Japanese) is composed of six nuclear reactor nuclear boiling water (BWR).
+The Fukushima Daiichi Nuclear Power Plant (Dai-ichi means "number one" in Japanese) is composed of six nuclear reactor nuclear boiling water (BWR).
 The plant is located in the city of ÅŒkuma (Fukushima Prefecture, Japan).
 Uses sea water for cooling.

 The central suffered one of the worst nuclear accidents in history of nuclear energy in the earthquake and tsunami in Sendai City in 2011 he suffered on March 11.
 Despite the disaster of the accident did not reach the levels of nuchear Chernobyl accident was classified as Level 7 of INES scale, the highest level possible.